pranavrao145/.dotfiles/README.md

-# Vim Config
+# Shell Config

-A repository to hold my vim config file(s).
+A repository to hold my shell config files.

-This setup also works on neovim, but rename .vimrc to init.vim and store in ~/.config/nvim.
+Includes ~/.vimrc and ~/.zshrc